Set up a static website on AWS using S3, Route 53, CloudFront, and Certificate Manager

 Create A records in Route 53

-Go back to Route 53 and create A Records to point to the new CloudFront distribution.
+Go back to Route 53 and create A Records to point to the new CloudFront distributions.

-- Create A record for domain.com and point it to the S3 bucket for domain.com
+- Create A record for domain.com and point it to the CloudFront distribution for domain.com

-- Create A record for www.domain.com and point it to the www.website.com CloudFront distribution you just created
+- Create A record for www.domain.com and point it to the CloudFront distribution for www.domain.com

 - Both can be found in the dropdown under “alias”